FabianoEger/tago-documentation/analysis.rst

 devices
 =======
-When you need to obtain detailed information your the configuration of your devices, or other data about their operations, you can use *devices* service.
+When you need to obtain detailed information your the configuration of your devices, including the details of their operations, you can use *devices* service.

 .list
 -----